I am a true believer in positive thinking.

 Your thoughts are much more powerful than you think and they are more than just electric signals between synapses.
 They have the ability to define you and affect those around you.
-If you look at leaders and their root of their success you will notice similarities, say Thomas Edison, Andrew Carnegie, Napolean Hill, Tony Robbins and countless others.
+If you look at leaders and the root of their success you will notice similarities, say Thomas Edison, Andrew Carnegie, Napolean Hill, Tony Robbins, and countless others.

 It is true that the most successful people throughout history have all recognized the power of positive thinking.
 Even Gandhi was a strong advocate of positive thinking.
 He is reported to have said, “A man is but the product of his thoughts; what he thinks, he becomes.”

-They understand the power positive thinking.
+They understand the power of positive thinking.
 As mentioned, it is not easy to summon this way of creating thoughts.
-Thinking on command, however, I do believe that with patience and practice you can change your overall mentality.
+Thinking on command, however, I do believe that with patience, meditation, and practice you can change your overall mentality.

 I notice this in my day to day doings.
-There have been days I struggle and spill out negativity without end, but over the years have learned that positivity is amazingly rewarding.
+There have been days I struggle and spill out negativity without end, but over the years have learned that positivity is amazingly rewarding – no matter the circumstances.

 Great.
 Positive thinking.
 You may be sitting here reading this and saying “I do think positively, but nothing comes of it” or “I struggle with this because so many things in my life just are not right” (whether work, personal, family, etc.), yet I believe anyone can master this way of thinking.
 This style of life and mindset.

 2. The Group.
 Next, group with others on a similar journey, whether friends or family, perhaps a new acquaintance.
 Whether they are ahead or behind does not matter.
-Others always project who they are and in that zone, you will too.
+Others in this trusted group always project who they are and in that zone, you will too.
 You will begin picking up traits and ways of approaching things.

 3. Knowledge.
 Read books that talk about handling the lessons and challenges that come up in life and that mirror those you want to overcome in yours.
 In a few years, you’ll find that your story of triumph over adversity mirrors those you read about.
 I love reading non-fiction.
 Stories from Obama to Schwarzenegger to Michael Johnson.
 You’ll find that encouraging words and tales of success will begin to incorporate in the way you think.

 4. Physical.
-You need to incorporate the practice of daily exercise (or as often as possible) of at least 30-45min.
+You need to incorporate the practice of daily exercise (or as often as possible).
 Anything from a brisk walk to freeletics.
 Physical fitness pours out endorphin’s and simply makes you happy.
 Take care of your body and it will take care of you.
+It is a temple I have neglected time and again, but never forgotten.
 Ensure a balanced diet and adequate rest.
-One thing I also suggest and something I have incorporated into my day is more meditation and stretching.
+One thing I also suggest and something I have incorporated into my day is more stretching.
 It allows me to focus on me and what I envision.

 Let me unashamedly promote my new habits guide here as well.
 If you are looking to create new or better habits.
 This free guide may help you get there as part of your journey to positive thinking.